 - Provide proper equipment

-In the event that you were injured during the course of your employment as a result of your employer failing in his/her duties, then you may be entitled to claim compensation for the personal injury you sustained.
+In the event that you were injured during the course of your employment as a result of your employer failing in their duties, then you may be entitled to make a claim for the personal injury you sustained.
 The above duties are well established by the courts and quite often overlap.

 Of course, as an employee you also have a duty of care to ensure that you are not engaged in any practices that could endanger your health and safety.